Visyond/website-hugo/site/content/_index.md

       videoPoster: /video/grid_thumbnail.jpg
       title: Automate what-if and risk analysis

     - learnMore:
       descr: >-
-        Visualizations are connected to the central spreadsheet's data and formulas, allowing people to query the model and stay up to date with the latest changes in the model or scenarios.
+        Add any cell to any scenario, and modify values or formulas while keeping the original cell contents intact.
+Quickly update and combine scenarios, and turn planning into a collaborative experience.
-      video: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
+      video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
-      videoPoster: /video/grid_thumbnail.jpg
+      videoPoster: /video/grid_face_thumbnail.jpg
-      title: Keep the ‘value-formula’ connection
+      title: Model any scenario

     - learnMore:
       descr: >-